 This is our annual club kickoff.
 We will start the day with a two-hour bird walk.
 After that, we'll head inside and warm up with hot drinks and snacks.
 Thus fortified, we will begin our annual kickoff meeting!

-We'll also talk about the 2013 field trip schedule, World Series of Birding, Super Bowl of Birding, NYSYBC scholarship program, NYSOA annual meeting, and election of officers as well as volunteer leadership positions.
+We'll talk about the 2014 field trip schedule, World Series of Birding, Super Bowl of Birding, NYSYBC scholarship program, NYSOA annual meeting, and election of officers as well as volunteer leadership positions.
 Youth Members are encouraged to attend.
 It's YOUR club, and this is your chance to have a say in how it is run and what activities it will offer.

 A morning snack and beverages will be provided, along with pizza for lunch (or bring your own food if you prefer).

 The meeting is open to 2014 NYSYBC Youth Members in good standing, their parents, and specifically invited adults only.